 Dog agility is a great way to have fun and build your bond with your dog.
 It is so much fun to train, socialise and even compete within the Agility community.

 I’ve been lucky enough to compete with Woody at Crufts 3 times with our agility team, and it was the best experience to share together.
 Despite that, the training never stops; there’s always something to work on and improve no matter what dog you have or who you are [Although it’s usually us humans that need training!].

-Starting Dog agility was one of the best decisions I made as I’ve met so many special people and so many lifelong friends [I’m even a Godmother now because of Agility!].
+Starting Dog agility was one of the best decisions I made as I’ve met so many special people and so many lifelong friends.
 It was also one of the main contributors to getting Wilma so she has agility to thank for joining the gang!

 Dogs any breed and size can do agility.
 In fact you’ll mostly find Rescue dogs or dogs that may be nervous of others but everyone is so kind and understanding and gives them space if they need it.
 The jumps get higher or lower depending on how long the dogs legs are, not how old they are which some people think.
 So Terriers will jump a lot lower than a Collie so not to damage their joints.

 Any time that I share snippets of our training I get lots of videos asking how they can get into agility with their dogs which I just love.
 So the first thing you want to do is find a local, positive agility club.
 Dogs can start to learn all of the equipment once they are 1 year old.
 This is to make sure their joints have finished growing properly and so you don’t cause any damage to them later in life.
 However you can find foundation classes for dogs under one year where you can learn techniques that will give you a good head start when they are 1.